O Nonimmigrant Classifications: Question and Answers

 A. No, in the case of an O petition filed by an agent performing the function of an employer, a contract is not required between the beneficiary and the entities that will ultimately use the beneficiary’s services.

 Q: What is the itinerary requirement for agents performing the function of an employer?

-Q: When an U.S. agent files for a traditionally self-employed worker, on behalf of multiple employers, are contracts required with the employers where the beneficiary will be employed?
+Q: When an U.S. agent represents the beneficiary and multiple employers, are contracts required with the employers where the beneficiary will be employed?

 A: Yes, a contract between the employer and the beneficiary is required to be submitted with an O petition filed by an agent.
-The contract between the “traditionally self-employed” worker and the importing employer provides USCIS with evidence that an actual position exists and the O worker is coming to the United States to fill that position.
+The contract between the beneficiary and the importing employer provides USCIS with evidence that an actual position exists and the O worker is coming to the United States to fill that position.
 An O worker cannot "self-petition."

 USCIS will accept either a written or an oral contract.
 The contract must demonstrate what was offered by the employer and what was accepted by the employee.
 If an oral contract was entered into, the document evidencing the oral contract does not have to be signed by both parties to establish that there is an oral agreement.
 However, it must document the terms of the employment offered and that the beneficiary has agreed to the offer.
 Such evidence may include but is not limited to: